elize21/dreadedbot/README.md

-Don't forget to give it a star 🌟
+Don't forget to give it a star 🔯

-Best regards: dreaded5
+Best regards: dreadedbot a modified Wabot-aq by Nurutumo